Private Repository Authentication

 Populate the credential store directly

-To add credentials to the git credential store directly, create the file $HOME/.git-credentials and open it in your editor.
+To add credentials to the git credential store directly, create the file (not directory) $HOME/.git-credentials and open it in your editor.
 Put each unique set of credentials (i.e., username/password pair or access token plus hostname and optional repository path) on its own line.
 If you’re using a single git host and a personal access token, you only need one entry.
 If you’re using multiple git hosts or multiple deploy tokens, you’ll need more than one entry.

 Here’s an example entry that uses a username/password pair: